- A dog from abroad - introduction

 Dog-Dog Relationships / Dog from Abroad

-The dogs that are born abroad as street dogs actually experience a freedom of movement and interaction that allows for genuine and undisguised body language communication.
-They live in a world where conflicts are predominantly resolved through highly ritualized and non-verbal signals to avoid injury, as they live together in loose groupings rather than tight packs.
+The dogs, which are born abroad as street dogs, indeed experience a freedom of movement and interaction, which enables unadulterated and undisguised body language communication.
+They live in a world in which conflicts are mainly solved by heavily ritualized and non -verbal signals to avoid injuries, since they live together in loose groups rather than in solid packs.

-In such a free environment, these dogs have the opportunity to create the space they need to avoid conflict.
-This enables peaceful coexistence and a high level of social competence and sensitivity in communication with other animals.
-In the event of conflicts or territorial disputes, you can simply avoid them or leave the area in question.
+In such a free environment, these dogs have the opportunity to create the necessary space to avoid conflicts.
+This enables peaceful coexistence and a high degree of social skills and sensitivity in communication with fellow species.
+You can easily avoid conflicts or territorial disputes or leave the area in question.

-In contrast, dogs that are raised in human care from birth and are adapted to everyday human life have a different way of communicating and interacting.
-The transition from a life on the streets to a life in human company can actually be akin to “culture shock” for these dogs.
+In contrast, dogs that grow up in human care from birth and adapt to everyday human life have a different kind of communication and interaction.
+The change from a life on the street to a life in human society can actually be a "cultural shock" for these dogs.

-The challenge arises when such street dogs meet other dogs on walks in a new environment and are on a leash.
-This restriction of movement and communication, coupled with a possible misunderstanding by the “local” dogs, can quickly lead to conflicts.
+The challenge arises when such street dogs meet and on walks on other dogs in a new environment.
+This restriction of movement and communication, coupled with a possible misunderstanding by the "local" dogs, can quickly lead to conflicts.

-The limited encounters can make it difficult for the former street dog to communicate in the way he knows how and lead to misunderstandings and possibly arguments as the body language and social signals he sends may not be correctly interpreted by the other dogs .
+The incorporated encounters can make it difficult for the former street dog to communicate in the species known to him, and lead to misunderstandings and possibly to clash, since the body language and the social signals he sends may not be properly interpreted by the other dogs.

-Therefore, it is of utmost importance for dog owners to understand these differences in dog-dog communication and to learn how to respond to their own dog's behavior appropriately to the situation in order to minimize misunderstandings and conflicts and promote a harmonious relationship between the dogs .
+It is therefore of the utmost importance for dog owners to understand and learn these differences in dog dog communication and how to react to the behavior of one's own dog in terms of situation in order to minimize misunderstandings and conflicts and to promote a harmonious relationship between the dogs.

 You are absolutely right.
 Street dogs often develop a particularly sophisticated and sensitive form of communication in order to cope with their environment and social structures.
 People often misinterpret dogs' body language and do not understand how their own actions can be perceived by dogs.
 Unfortunately, this often leads to misunderstandings and in some cases can lead to serious problems, as you described.